DetailsName: Sara Keen

 Position: Visiting DPhil Student

 Keen, S.C., J.C.
 Ross, E.T.
 Griffiths, M. Lanzone, A. Farnsworth.
 2014.
 A comparison of similarity-based approaches in the classification of flight calls of four species of North American wood-warblers (Parulidae).
-Ecological Informatics, 21:25-33.
+Ecological Informatic.
+21:25-33.

 Keen, S.C., C.D.
 Meliza, D.R.
 Rubenstein.
 2013.
 Flight calls signal group and individual identity but not kinship in a cooperatively breeding bird.
 Behavioral Ecology.
 24:1279-85.